m1el/m1el.github.io/_posts/2016-04-06-monogatari-frame-drops.md

 # End

+It's pretty impressive how such little things can make or break JS/HTML performance.

+You can look at the optimized *Monogatari drops* over [here][7].

+And full patch with several bug fixes is available [here][6].

 *Finally*, I can enjoy this piece of art in silky smooth 60 fps.

-Full patch with several bug fixes is available [here][6].

 [1]: http://kodansha-box.jp/topics/nishio/drops/
 [2]: timeline-original.png